-Another lovely village in Val di Sole is Ossana, which used to be the political, administrative and clerical center of the higher Val di Sole.
-The village, which is really tiny, is dominated by the beautiful San Michele castle, built in 1191, which is a pleasant place to visit and from which there are beautiful views of the rest of the village and the valley where it is set.
+This used to be the political, administrative and clerical center of the higher Val di Sole.
+The village, which is really tiny, is dominated by the beautiful San Michele castle, built in 1191 and from which there are beautiful views of the rest of the village and the valley.

-One of the most interesting places to visit in Val di Sole is Monclassico, known as the village of artistic sundials.
-Other than the ancient sundials built throughout history, there now are 50 sundials that have been created between 2002 and 2012 by local and international artists.
+Known as the village of artistic sundials, you’ll be able to see ancient sundials built throughout history, as well as 50 more created between 2002 and 2012 by local and international artists.

 Free guided tours of Monclassico are available but have to be booked at least a day in advance.
-A guided tour is a great way to get to know more about the history and culture of Val di Sole.
-Other than providing information on the region, the guide generally shows visitors how to read the time on sundials, something which isn’t nearly as straightforward as one would imagine.
-For example, did you know that other than the classic sundials, known as French, which simply indicate the time, there are others that indicate how many hours have passed since sunset (Italian kind) or since sunrise (Babylonian kind)?
+A guided tour is a great way to get to know more about the history and culture of Val di Sole and of the sundials.
+That’s how you’ll learn that other than the classic sundials, known as French and which simply indicate the time, there are others that indicate how many hours have passed since sunset (Italian kind) or since sunrise (Babylonian kind).

 Winter in Val di Sole means enjoying a fairytale landscape, especially when everything is covered in snow.
-One of the nicest places in Val di Sole is the area of Passo Stelvio and Val di Rabbi.
-Here, there are a multitude of hiking and walking trails which make it a fantastic place for nature lovers.
+One of the nicest places to visit is the Passo Stelvio and Val di Rabbi.
+You’ll find a multitude of hiking and walking trails.

-The area is a popular place thanks to a 100 meters long suspended bridge from where there are incredible views of the Rio Ragaiolo waterfall.
+The area is a popular place thanks to a 100 meters (328 feet) long suspended bridge from where there are incredible views of the Rio Ragaiolo waterfall.
 The bridge can be crossed throughout the year.
-It is a fairly popular place in the summer, and there often are lines to go across.
-The good news is that there hardly are any visitors in the winter months, so chances are that you’ll have the place all to yourself.
+It is a fairly popular place in the summer, with lines to go across, but there hardly are visitors in the winter months, so you’ll have the place to yourself.